janico82/sbnMerlin/README.md

 Bridge configuration enabled.
 (0=False/1=True/Default=0).
 Example: br8_enabled=1

 #### {bridge}_ifnames
-List of interface(s) names that will be port(s) of the bridge.
-Example: br8_ifnames="wl0.2 wl1.2 eth2 eth4"
+List of interface(s) names that will be mapped to the bridge.
+Example: br8_ifnames="eth2 eth4"

 #### {bridge}_ipaddr
 IP address setting of the bridge.
 Example: br8_ipaddr="192.168.108.1"